theodoreyong9/AIWA/README.md

   yet" to "demonstrated."
 137 JS / 104 Rust unit tests unaffected (this was new integration tooling, not a change to reward.js/g.js's already re-verified logic).
+- Fixed a real regression: the `<script type="importmap">` resolving `@noble/curves/ed25519` for the browser was lost during the domain- identity rewrite (a full `index.html` rebuild that didn't carry it over) — this blocked the entire module graph from loading, so every button on the page was inert, not just plugin-related ones.
+Restored and re-verified no other bare import specifiers exist anywhere in `public/js/`.
+- Wired Conservation to economics — "how do I send AIWA to someone else?" had no answer until now. `conservation-bridge.js` / `conservation_bridge.rs` fold two new DAG event types over H_d, the same pattern as every other reducer in this project:
+  `claim-issue` (debits a domain's real G-balance, creates a spendable claim — g.js and conservation.js both watch the same event independently, no new coordination mechanism) and `transfer` (runs conservation.js's already-tested Deactivate→Prove→Verify→Consume→ Activate pipeline for real, not a new implementation).
+Wired into the
+  UI: a "Send AIWA" form per contact, and a "Claims owned" stat on the Desktop.
+Verified directly, both languages: a domain that accrues 50 via a real cadence sequence, sends 20, ends at a balance of 30, while the recipient — queried from its own independently materialized Conservation state — owns a genuinely active claim of 20; a double-spend (transferring an already-consumed claim again) is rejected during the fold, the second recipient gets nothing; a transfer claimed from a non-owner is rejected.
+6 JS + 4 Rust new tests.
+New whitepaper §7 bridge note and Appendix H.16.
+143 JS / 110 Rust tests total.
+- Minor note: an earlier edit attempt to §7 used an invalid tool parameter and silently deleted a paragraph instead of replacing it — caught immediately by re-reading the file after the edit (not assumed successful), and restored in the same turn before continuing.
+Recorded per this project's own discipline of not hiding mistakes, including its own.